Book Holiday Cottages in Crickhowell.

 Crickhowell is a small, pretty and sheltered Welsh Marches town in the beautiful Usk Valley in Powys.
 Crickhowell lies just to the south of the Black Mountains in Brecon Beacons National Park.
 This close proximity to Brecons makes it an ideal place for a holiday exploring the National Park, appealing to families and friends who like to spend their holidays in the Big Outdoors - but with creature comforts in the evenings.
 Walking, horse riding, fishing and canoeing are available within easy reach of Crickhowell.
 All the amazing things to see and do that are in, and surround the town of Crickhowell, makes it the perfect location for a family holiday let in mid Wales.

-Ramblers Rest Cottage is a perfect base for exploring the beautiful Brecon Beacons National Park.
-The cottage is situated in the oldest street in Crickhowell - which has good local food shops and plenty of places to eat, all within easy walking distance.
+Ramblers Rest Cottage is a perfect base for exploring the scenic Brecon Beacons National Park, Powys.
+With far-reaching rural views, It stands in the oldest street in Crickhowell a short walk to local food shops, places to eat, The River Usk and a historic castle, all within easy walking distance.

 - Sleeps 4

 Crickhowell Castle sits in the centre of town, and is a great vantage point for impressive views along the Usk valley.
 Apart from the castle, you will find Crickhowell keeps many of its traditional and historical elements.
 The 17th century stone bridge that crosses the River Usk, for example, is the longest of its type in Wales, and many buildings in the High Street have remained the same since the 17th century.
 Crickhowell also still hosts traditional events such as the Green Man Festival in the nearby estate of Glanusk.
 The River Usk is very popular with the local fishermen, and is a renowned spot for great trout and salmon fishing.